TuomoNieminen/Helsinki-Open-Data-Science/docs/chapter1.md

 Multiple regression (2)
 ========================================================

-And ofcourse in the general case, there can be any number of explanatory variables
+In the general case, there can be any number of explanatory variables

 $$y = a + b_1 \cdot x_1 + b_2 \cdot x_2 + ... + b_d \cdot x_d + \epsilon$$